 Increasing domain authority is one of the best things you can do as a small business to increase website traffic.
 The more trustworthy your site is, the more likely a user will choose you over a competitor.

 In fact, ask any marketer worth their salt and they’ll agree website authority is one of the most important SEO metrics you can measure.
 While it’s true that search engines rank individual pages and not websites as a whole, a site with higher domain authority is more likely to rank for its target keywords.

 But what exactly is domain authority (DA) and how can you measure it?

 What is Domain Authority?

 Moz’s Domain Authority tool scores your website’s authority on a scale of one to 100 – with 100 being the highest score possible.
-The tool take several things into account when measuring a domain’s authority.
+The tool takes several things into account when measuring a domain’s authority.
 For example:

-- Content quality – Is your site full of spammy, keyword-stuffed content, or have you taken the time to develop resources your users can actually utilize?
-The higher the quality your content is, the better.
+- Content Quality – Is your site full of spammy, keyword-stuffed content, or have you taken the time to develop resources your users can actually utilize?
+The higher the quality, the better.